This article originally appeared on VICE UK.

 So there are definite factors that increase the desire to fuck in the summer, but what about the desire to booze it up day and night?
 For Toine Schoutens, there doesn't seem to be a direct correlation between warm weather and the alcohol consumption.
 "I think those things are largely dependent on the situation and on the drinking culture.
 The Nordic countries are maybe a good example here.
 You can translate the midsummer celebrations there as some sort of a hypomanic period where Scandinavians want to do as much as possible to make up for the dark winter months that lie ahead."

-Appealing as such an explanation might be, for Roelof Hut we don't seem to have a biological disposition towards it: "Humans and fruit flies do share an enzyme, that makes us amazingly good at breaking down alcohol.
-But that works all year round," he says.
+Appealing as such an explanation might be, Hut says we don't seem to have a biological disposition towards it: "Humans and fruit flies do share an enzyme, that makes us amazingly good at breaking down alcohol.
+But that works all year round."

-Meanwhile, Mark Spiering brought up an insight anyone who's never seen the inside of a school could also come up with, when he said that "it gets warmer in the summer, and you tend to get thirsty when it's warm."
-I guess it's reasonable to assume that our desire to get drunk is owed to the fact that we drink when we have something to celebrate, and there's just more to celebrate in the summer.
-If only because we're having so much more sex than the rest of the year.
+Spiering brought up an insight anyone who's never seen the inside of a school could also come up with: "It gets warmer in the summer, and you tend to get thirsty when it's warm."
+I guess it's reasonable to assume that our desire to get drunk is owed to the fact that we drink when we have something to celebrate, and there's just more to celebrate in the summer—if only because we're having so much more sex than the rest of the year.